soumak77/firebase-mock/README.md

 ## Alternatives
 ### [firebase-server](https://github.com/urish/firebase-server)
 * runs firebase in offline mode
-* usefully for integration and end-to-end testing of firebase code
+* usefully for integration and end-to-end testing
 * not a true unit testing framework as it relies on external services to run the tests